BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisherspecialvariable.md

 `(ConfigurationName)` returns the configuration associated with the current output.
 It is especially important when [Convert Multiple Configurations](pdmpublisher-options/convert-multiple-configurations.md) is enabled because it prevents outputs from different configurations from using the same name.

 The placeholder can also be used by [Sheet Name Pattern](pdmpublisher-options/sheet-name-pattern.md).
 For a multi-sheet drawing, PDMPublisher evaluates it from the associated model and matches the resulting configuration name against the drawing sheets.
+If the evaluated configuration name matches no sheet, version `2026.08.09` and later exports all drawing sheets and logs the fallback.

 ### BOM Quantity